 Kelly Chan BSc (Hons) PgDip RIAS RIBA

 Before establishing Pocket Size Architecture, Kelly worked as a senior architect for small to medium sized Practices such as Groves-Raines Architects in Edinburgh.
 During this time she was the project architect on a restoration of a farm in the Scottish Highlands, restoration and extension to a derelict historical building to form a family home in Loch Awe, alteration works to commercial properties within Edinburgh’s world heritage site, and was the project architect for extensive alterations to a Grade A listed Edinburgh townhouse, which was featured in an issue of Homes and Interiors Magazine.
 Kelly also has experience in working on house extensions and housing developments for private clients and understands modern-day living requirements.

-Additonally, Kelly successfully qualified as a conservation architect in 2016, accredited by the Royal Incorporation of Architects in Scotland.
+Additonally, Kelly was previously a conservation architect, accredited by the Royal Incorporation of Architects in Scotland.
 She gained experience in working with historical buildings whilst she was employed at Groves-Raines Architects and at Fiona Sinclair Architect.

 Outwith architecture, Kelly enjoys cooking, spending time with her family and loves outdoor sports.